bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 {%@ Note do %}
   #### Render pages marked as unpublished
-  To preview unpublished pages, run `bridgetown serve` or `bridgetown build` with the `--unpublished` switch.
+  To preview unpublished pages, run `bridgetown start` or `bridgetown build` with the `--unpublished` switch.
 {% end %}